 Once you’ve had your fair share of fun, take in scenic snow-covered natural greenery and landscapes at the Huron Natural Area.

-Indoors, you can enjoy a few interactive exhibitions at TheMuseum — they rotate every few months, so I can’t really recommend any specific one.
+Indoors, you can enjoy a few interactive exhibitions at TheMuseum — they rotate every few months, so I can’t recommend any specific one.
 If museums don’t pique your interest, marvel at contemporary artwork by local and international artists at the Kitchener-Waterloo Art Gallery (closed on Mondays).

 West of Kitchener, you’ll find the quaint city of Stratford, which is most famous for being Justin Bieber’s hometown.
 Pop sensation aside, the city is another good place to visit in Ontario during winter.

 Firstly, make your way to River Valley Winter Tube Slide and tube slide down one of eight lanes.
-Alternatively, you can move over snow on foot while snowshoeing, hiking, or trekking various trails in Stratford.
+Alternatively, you can move over snow on foot while snowshoeing, hiking, or trekking on various trails in Stratford.
 This can be done at the beautiful Wildwood Conservation Area and the Avon River Trail.

-For a trail of a different kind, take a walk on the Chocolate Trail that’s famous among those with a sweet tooth.
+For a trail of a different kind, take a walk on the Chocolate Trail, that’s famous among those with a sweet tooth.
 This stretch of road is sprinkled with various chocolate stores selling some of Stratford’s best chocolates.
 Grab a bite at the Stratford Slow Food Market for more filling food between 10:00 and 13:00.